Shengyuan-Li/CNN-for-Crack-Detection/README.md

     Testing

-    1. Download trained CNN model (https://drive.google.com/open?id=1Q3QaJoVVAq9dhqazNKiPnx5iU1BfBvJr) and put into folder Trained_models
+    1. Download trained CNN model (https://drive.google.com/open?id=1Q3QaJoVVAq9dhqazNKiPnx5iU1BfBvJr) and put into the folder Trained_models
     2. In the path of MATLAB interface caffe/matlab/demo, run demo/AlexNet_test.m.
-Then testing results will be saved in test folder
+Then testing results will be saved in the test folder

     Preraring datasets

     1. Prepare your own data or download crack dataset from (https://drive.google.com/open?id=1XGoHqdG-WYhIaTsm-uctdV9J1CeLPhZR)
        If you need to change the training images or validating images.
 Then put the data into train/ and val/ respectively
     2. Generating label files train.txt and val.txt, run train_label.m and val_label.m
     3. Converting training set and validation set to genarate train_leveldb and val_leveldb, run convert_train_leveldb.bat and convert_val_leveldb.bat
     4. Computing means of training set and validation set to genarate train_mean.binaryproto and val_mean.binaryproto, run mean_train.bat and mean_val.bat

     Training and validation

     Run train.bat, then the log.txt will be created autometiclly.
 Finally, trained CNN model will be saved in the trained_models file

 # Note